mws262/MatlabPlaneGraphics/README.md

 This series of examples walks you through the steps to create a 3D plane animation.
+Originally created for use in Andy Ruina's flight dynamics course.

 For the final result, see: "4 Getting fancy> 3 All together > FinalEx.m"